openkfw/TruBudget/docs/usecases.md

 <!-- TruBudget is a trusted, distributed public expenditure tool build on blockchain-technologies with aim to ensure trust between untrusted parties.
 TruBudget can be used to track and coordinate the implementation of donor-funded investment projects.
-This is done by strenghten the idea of workflows ...
+This is done by strengthen the idea of workflows ...

 The motivation behind TB ... -->